-- SE-ED Publisher: The publishing unit is responsible for publishing books, magazines and other education resources to help Thai people improve their potentials.
-The unit has been active since 1974. - Book Distribution Business: As a distributor SE-ED has distributed good books from both inhouse publications and other publishers' to SE-ED Book Center and other bookstores across the country.
+- SE-ED Publisher: The publishing unit is responsible for publishing books and other education resources to help Thai people improve their potentials.
+The unit has been active since 1974. - Book Distribution Business : As a distributor SE-ED has distributed good books from both in house publications and other publishers' to SE-ED Book Center and other bookstores across the country.
 The distribution unit began its operation since 1998. - SE-ED Book Center: The Company's bookstore business has been in operation since 1991 with the determination to expand branches across the country, giving convenient access to knowledge and good books for Thai people.
-Books sold in SE-ED Book Center are of mixed varieties and exclude any books that contain inappropriate contents, encourage violence, violate laws or contradict to the moral value of Thai society. - SE-ED Learning Center: The Company started organizing education camps (Computer and Nature Camps) in 1987 as a sample to interest other operators to begin providing more education camps.
-Later in 2002, SE-ED revived the project and transformed it to 'SE-ED Kiddy Camp' available in every school break.
-To support the expansion of this business line, in September 2008 the Company opened 'SE-ED Learning Center' on the 600 square meters space at Chamchuri Square building, the property of Chulalongkorn University.
-The Center's mission is to provide supplementary courses and activities for young children to improve their potentials and boost their development.
-Moreover, the Center has provided training courses and workshops in developing professional skills and personal performance for general public.
-From 2013 onwards, SE-ED Learning Center has branched out into the learning center of mathematics, English language, and STEM education in the following programs respectively: - The Fan Math program for kindergarten 2 primary students. - ACTive English program for kindergarten 2 high school students. - SE-ED iKids program for kindergarten 2 primary students.
+Books sold in SE-ED Book Center are of mixed varieties and exclude any books that contain inappropriate contents, encourage violence, violate laws or contradict to the moral value of Thai society. - Plearnpattana School: This is an alternative school that takes students from pre-kindergarten to Matayom 6.
+SE-EDUCATION PUBLIC COMPANY LIMITED is one of the founders.
+The school has been in operation since the 2004 academic year onwards.
+The school's curriculum is designed to equip students with knowledge skill, working skill and life skill that will support students to develop their full potential and become an eligible adult who possesses a voluntary mind, good moral and awareness of his/her social responsibility.